Home » MUD Games: The Complete Guide to Text RPGs

 Each game runs in the browser through the Nexus client, so no download is required to start.
 Dedicated clients like Mudlet offer scripting and custom interfaces for players who want more control over their setup.

-Achaea and Aetolia both run active new-player mentorship programs.
+Compared with the other three, Achaea and Aetolia both run active new-player mentorship programs.
 If you’re joining without knowing anyone, either of those will get you help faster than the other three.

 Lusternia, Starmourn, and Imperian are volunteer-maintained.
 They remain playable with active communities, but receive less frequent updates than Achaea and Aetolia.